larryhastings/big/README.md

 ```

 This difference is crucial when you want to reconstruct the original string from
-the split list.  `str.join` should always be the inverse of `str.split`, and with
+the split list.  `str.split` with a separator should always be reversable using
-that empty string there, it works correctly:
+`str.join`, and with that empty string there it works correctly:

 ```Python
     >>> ','.join(['1', '2', '3'])